slauren1207/slauren1207/README.md

 - **Fields of Interest:** Visual Art & Digital Illustration :art:, 2D & 3D Animation :tv:, Music :notes:, Game Creation :video_game:, Storytelling :open_book:

-- **Multicultural Identity:** Harbors a Third-Culture Identity from having lived in diverse cultures (South Korea, New Zealand, USA, Kenya, and Uganda) :world_map:,  Fluent in both Korean and English, Gained the ability to adapt swiftly to different situations due to having constantly moved abroad, Prioritizes respecting the diverse cultures/opinions that may exist in all team settings
+- **Multicultural Identity:** Possesses a third-culture identity shaped by living across Korea, New Zealand, the U.S., Kenya, and Uganda :world_map:,  Fluent in both Korean and English, Gained the ability to adapt swiftly to different situations due to having constantly moved abroad, Prioritizes respecting the diverse cultures/opinions that may exist in all team settings

 <hr>